trevordbunch/cis411_lab3_uiux/labreports/LAB_ricardoianpadilla.md

 **Collaborators:** ag1454, dorsecles, kfirestone25 and ......
 ___

-# Step 1: Confirm Lab Setup
+# Step 1: Lab Setup
 - [x] I have forked the repository and created my lab report
 - [x] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

-# Step 2: Evaluate Online Job Search Sites
+# Step 2: Evaluation of Online Job Search Sites
 https://www.indeed.com/  and  https://www.linkedin.com/
 ## 2.1 Summary
 | Site | Score | Summary |